Vulpovile/xoto/README.md

 ## Build Requirements
 You require:
 1. Java 6+
-2. Eclise (Or your favorite IDE)
+2. Eclipse (Or your favorite IDE)
 3. A copy of jSerialComm https://fazecast.github.io/jSerialComm/
 4. Knowledge

 ## Module Support
-These don't necessarly work yet (re: disclaimer), but have code for functioning
+These don't necessarily work yet (re: disclaimer), but have code for functioning

 ### Currently Supported
 Controllers: